lanl/Tardigrade-examples/docs/software_installation.rst

 .. note::

-   Make sure to use the :code:`PETSC_ARCH` specified while configuring PETSc
+   Make sure to use the :code:`PETSC_ARCH` specified by PETSc after the configuration step

 Build Ratel
 ===========